24 March 2017

 The focus this morning is on the latest Eurozone PMI flash estimates for both the manufacturing and service sectors.
 Steady to strong showings are expected across the board.
 This afternoon’s durable goods orders from the States look set to show a second consecutive increase following the previous two months of decline.
 Ex-transport, orders are seen up for the 7th month in the last eight following last month’s flat reading.
 However, the focus is more political than fundamental in the States right now.

 Trading overseas?
-Discover how you can save on your International money transfers.
-Alternatively, you may contact us (Ireland: 1800 246 801 UK: 0800 840 2887) to discuss your payment needs, as we can guarantee to provide a payment solution that aligns best with your business.
+Before you buy or sell currency, discover how you can save on your International money transfers with a quote from FEXCO Corporate Payments.
+Register for a free account or contact us (Ireland: 1800 246 801 UK: 0800 840 2887) to discuss your payment needs, as we can guarantee to provide a payment solution that aligns best with your business.

 Please note that this update is provided by FEXCO Corporate Payments for your information only.
 It does not constitute advice.
 You must rely entirely on your own judgement when making an Order and entering into a contract with FEXCO Corporate Payments and any decision you make to buy and/or sell currency is made solely on your own judgement.
 FEXCO Corporate Payments is regulated by the Central Bank of Ireland and is regulated by the Financial Conduct Authority for the conduct of payment business in the UK